aeg-hit/PwnGPT/README.md

 # PwnGPT
 Caputre the flag with Large Language Models.
-Constructed by langgraph and chromadb, I learn from langgraph doument.
+Constructed by langgraph and chromadb, and I learn a lot from langgraph doument, thanks for them.

 # Workflow
 ![workflow](./assert/workflow.png)